villevt/Sental/readme.md

 ## Modelling approach

 The modelling approach here was relatively simple.
+I used my custom sklearn classifier with integrated text tokenization which:
+- Normalizes text to lowercase
+- Removes stopwords and punctuation
+- Tokenizes and lemmatizes words

-I employed an grid search over multiple different feature extractors and classifiers, and chose the classifier with the best balanced accuracy (since I haven't done a stratified train-test-split!)
+Having the custom wrapper classifier in place, which, I employed an grid search over multiple different feature extractors and classifiers (to feed into my custom wrapper classifier), and chose the classifier with the best balanced accuracy (since I hadn't done a stratified train-test-split!).
+Furthermore, to get probabilities out of models that did not support those, and also to calibrate other models I used a Platt's method for cross-validated probability calibration, as an "inner" cross validation.
+After finding the best model with this approach, I then trained the model on the entire dataset, also including test data, again with 5-fold calibration cross-validation to avoid overfitting.

 I represented the features with:
 - Bag of words, 1 to 3 n-grams